 If your website could use some sprucing up, or if you have yet to invest in a website, it’s prime time.
 Consider hiring a PHP developer to bring things up to speed.
 PHP is basically a language used behind-the-scenes to build websites on platforms such as WordPress.
 An adept developer can not only build a flexible, powerful website for you, they can set it up in a way you can make changes to it yourself.

 Stay in their scroll

 Chances are the vast majority of your customers are using social media.
-In fact, Entrepreneur notes by the year 2021, some studies indicate a third of the world’s population will be using
+In fact, Entrepreneur notes by the year 2021, some studies indicate a third of the world’s population will be using social media.

 With so many potential customers surfing social media, why not take that connection and use it to build your brand?
 For instance, you can use posts to funnel traffic back to your website through contests and giveaways.
 Sharing videos and live events can keep your audience engaged, and the more you give them to share, the more your customer base grows.
 Icing on the cake, the more you engage, the more your brand stays in their newsfeed.

 You might be thinking, “Hey!
 I have a business to run – I can’t sit on social media all day!”
 Small Business Trends explains there are social media tools aplenty to help you automate the bulk of the work.
 From crossposting on various channels to managing marketing campaigns to streamlining your responses to customers, you can lighten the social media workload by investing in well-chosen tech.

 Become a familiar face